CornellLabofOrnithology/ebirdst/cran-comments.md

-# ebirdst 0.3.4
+# ebirdst 0.3.5

-- rename master branch to main on GitHub requires different download path for example data
+- bug fix: API update is causing all data downloads to fail

 ## Test environments